Bunion Splint

 Best Single Toe Spacers

-These bunion splints sit in-between the big toe and second toe.
-Some attach around the second toe, others sit freely between the two toes.
+Single Bunion Toe Spacers sit in-between the big toe and second toe.
+Some sit freely between the two toes, others loop around the first or second toe to hold them in place.

 Whole Foot Toe Stretchers

-You can also get toe stretchers that sit between each of the toes, stretching out the entire foot into better alignment.
-They don't provide as much of a stretch so are better suited to mild hallux valgus.
+Whole Foot Toe Stretchers sit between each of the toes, stretching out the entire foot into better alignment.

-You can find out more about how they work and which ones work best in the toe stretchers section.
+There are lots of different styles and brands available and you can find out more about how they work and which ones work best for different conditions in the toe stretchers section.

 4. Bunion Pads/Guards